afermanich87/credit_risk_classification/README.md

 ## Conclusion

 Received help from TA's during office hours.
-Used the activites from module 20 as a guide for setting up my test rpediction models.
+Used the activites from module 20 as a guide for setting up my train and test prediction models.
-Our instructor provided more information on resampling data.
+Our instructor provided more information on resampling data as well.